Rod Carew: Minnesota Twins

-In the top of the second inning on April 11, 1967, at Memorial Stadium against the Baltimore Orioles, Carew hit a single for his first major league hit in his first plate appearance, he would finish the game going 2-4.
-A few weeks later against the Washington Senators, Carew went 5-5 with a double and a stolen base for the first 5-hit game of his career.
-He was elected to the first of his 18 consecutive All-Star game appearances, and won the American League (AL) Rookie of the Year award receiving 19 of 20 first place votes.
+In the top of the second inning on April 11, 1967, at Memorial Stadium against the Baltimore Orioles, Carew hit a single for his first major league hit in his first plate appearance; he would finish the game going 2-4.
+A few weeks later, against the Washington Senators, Carew went 5-5 with a double and a stolen base for the first 5-hit game of his career.
+He was elected to the first of his 18 consecutive All-Star game appearances and won the American League (AL) Rookie of the Year award, receiving 19 of 20 first-place votes.
 In a game against the Detroit Tigers at Metropolitan Stadium on May 18, 1969, Cesar Tovar led off the bottom of the third with a single.
 With Carew at bat, pitcher Mickey Lolich balked and Tovar moved to second base, then stole third.
 Carew walked, then executed a double steal with Tovar as Tovar stole home and Carew stole second.
 Carew then stole third base, followed by a steal of home.
 This marked the 41st time in Major League history and the 20th time in AL history that a runner had stolen every base in an inning.
 Carew stole home seven times in 1969, leading the major leagues in this category and just missing Ty Cobb's record of eight.
 Carew's seven steals of home in 1969 was the most in the majors since Pete Reiser stole seven for the Brooklyn Dodgers in 1946.
-Manager Billy Martin had worked with Carew throughout the 1969 season to learn how to steal home, and teammate Sandy Valdespino had taught Carew how to bunt more effectively, at the end of the season he led the AL with a .332 batting average, the second-place finisher, Reggie Smith, had a .309 average.
+Manager Billy Martin had worked with Carew throughout the 1969 season to learn how to steal home, and teammate Sandy Valdespino had taught Carew how to bunt more effectively.
+At the end of the season, he led the AL with a .332 batting average, while the second-place finisher, Reggie Smith, had a .309 average.